Intermittent fasting: Types

-The science concerning intermittent fasting is preliminary and uncertain due to an absence of studies on its long term effects.
+The science concerning intermittent fasting is preliminary and uncertain due to an absence of studies on its long-term effects.
 Preliminary evidence indicates that intermittent fasting may be effective for weight loss, may decrease insulin resistance and fasting insulin, and may improve cardiovascular and metabolic health, although the long term sustainability of these effects has not been studied.

 Research

+Intermittent fasting may improve several health outcomes in overweight or obese adults.
+It may reduce waist circumference, fat mass, low-density lipoprotein cholesterol, triacylglycerols, total cholesterol, and fasting insulin.
+It may also slightly lower systolic blood pressure and increase high-density lipoprotein cholesterol and fat-free mass.
+Its effect on lowering blood pressure appears to be less pronounced than that of continuous energy restriction.

 Body weight and metabolic disease risk

-There is limited evidence that intermittent fasting produces weight loss comparable to a calorie restricted diet.
+There is limited evidence that intermittent fasting produces weight loss comparable to a calorie-restricted diet.
 Most studies on intermittent fasting in humans have observed weight loss, ranging from 2.5% to 9.9%.

 The reductions in body weight can be attributed to the loss of fat mass and some lean mass.
 For time restricted eating the ratio of weight loss is 4:1 for fat mass to lean mass, respectively.
 Alternate-day fasting does not affect lean body mass, although one review found a small decrease.

 Alternate-day fasting improves cardiovascular and metabolic biomarkers similarly to a calorie restriction diet in people who are overweight, obese or have metabolic syndrome.
 As of 2021, it remains uncertain whether intermittent fasting could prevent cardiovascular disease.

 Intermittent fasting has not been studied in children, elderly, or underweight people, and may be harmful in these populations.
 Intermittent fasting is not recommended for people who are not overweight, and the long-term sustainability of intermittent fasting is unknown as of 2018.

 A 2021 review found that moderate alternate-day fasting for two to six months was associated with reductions of body weight, body mass index, and cardiometabolic risk factors in overweight or obese adults.

+Cognition

+A 2025 review found no consistent effect of short-term fasting (12 hours) on cognitive performance across various tasks, including attention, working memory, inhibitory control, cognitive flexibility, and long-term memory.
+The review concluded that cognitive function remains stable during short-term fasting, indicating that skipping breakfast or time-restricted eating do not impair thinking skills or concentration in adults.

 Other effects

+Cancer and other diseases

 Intermittent fasting is not recommended to treat cancer in France, the United Kingdom, or the United States, although a few small-scale clinical studies suggest that it may reduce chemotherapy side effects.
 Periodic fasting may have a minor effect on chronic pain and mood disorders.

+Exercise

 Athletic performance does not benefit from intermittent fasting.
 Overnight fasting before exercise increases lipolysis, but reduces performance in prolonged exercise (more than 60 min).